 How Tax Returns Are Selected for Review

-Returns that receive high DIF or UIDIF scores are more likely to be pulled aside for review.
-Factors that could trigger a high score include having a substantially higher or lower amount of reported income compared to the previous year, claiming excessive deductions for business expenses or leaving a 1099 form off your return.
+Tax returns with high DIF or UIDIF scores are more likely to be flagged for review.
+Triggers for a high score include reporting significantly higher or lower income than the previous year, claiming unusually large business deductions or omitting required forms like a 1099.

-It is also worth mentioning that the IRS randomly selects a small percentage of tax returns to review.
-The IRS compares these returns to a sample of “normal” returns to see if there are any discrepancies.
+Additionally, the IRS randomly selects a small percentage of returns for review.
+These are compared against a sample of “normal” returns to identify potential discrepancies.

 What an IRS Review Involves